 Have you ever noticed that how many brilliant and talented people in the world never seem to accomplish anything, never seem to arrive, never seem to have a sense of where they are going?

-I am a professional writer and have had the privilege of writing resumes for over 6500 people of every walk of life.
-Over the past 15 years my work has been mostly about helping people to get better jobs and professional opportunities.
+As a professional writer and have had the privilege of writing resumes for over 8500 people of every walk of life.
+Over the past 20 years my work has been mostly about helping people to get better jobs and professional opportunities.
 Today, it’s about survival in an economy that has imploded into unprecedented job losses and striken terror into the hearts of many.

-There are many diverse ideas about what makes a resume successful.
-People can be very dogmatic about what to do and what not to do when preparing a resume.
-There are many different resume styles.
-There are chronological, topical, and functional resume approaches.
-Of course the final judge of what works and what does not lies in the perception of our marketplace and our prospective interviewers.
+There are many diverse ideas about what makes a résumé successful.
+People can be very dogmatic about what to do and what not to do when preparing a résumé .
+There are many different résumé styles.
+There are chronological, topical, and functional résumé approaches.
+Of course the final judge of what make a résumé successful lies in the perception of our marketplace and our prospective interviewers.

 Over the years, I have reviewed many cover letters and I have learned a great deal about what motivates our audience.

 The cover letter is more abstract.
-It is about our feelings, our commitment, our drive, and our interests.
-If a cover letter is the theorem, the resume is the proof.
-In the cover letter, we tell them why we can be an asset to them.
-In the resume, we must show how we have been an asset to others.
+It focuses on our qualities rather than reiterating our accomplishments.
+While our résumé is the forum in which we demonstrate in concrete terms what we have done and how well we have done it, a well-crafted cover letter shows our reader who we are, what we stand for, why others have appreciated us, and how we can bring value to their company.
+It is more about our feelings, our commitment, our drive, and our interests.
+We might view the cover letter as our theorem and the résumé as our proof.
+In the cover letter, we tell them WHY we can be an asset to them.
+In the résumé we show how we have been an asset and brought value to our audience.

-The cover letter and resume compliment each other.
-If done well they fit hand in glove and combine to make a powerful impression.
+The cover letter and résumé should compliment each other.
+If done well they fit hand in glove and combine to make a powerful impression and impact.

-People often call me and ask if I can prepare a topical resume for them.
+People often wonder if they should use a topical rather than a chronological resume and ask if I can prepare a topical resume for them.
 Of course having written thousands of resumes, I can do so.
 But before I do I like to share a few insights with them.